odriverobotics/ODrive/odrivetool.md

 wrote 262144 bytes from file ODriveFirmware_v3.4-24V.elf in 10.194110s (25.113 KiB/s)
 adapter speed: 2000 kHz
   ```

-From now on you can use the device with the DFU feature.
-If you modify the firmware in a way that prevents it from communicating, you may have to repeat this procedure.

 If something doesn't work, make sure `openocd` is in your `PATH` variable, check that the wires are connected properly and try with elevated privileges.